-While the sharp surge in foreclosure filings have gradually leveled off from the elevated levels following the 2008 financial crisis, courts continue to turn to mediation* programs to help resolve the increased caseload of foreclosure actions in a fair and efficient manner.
+While the sharp surge in foreclosure filings have gradually leveled off from the elevated levels following the 2008 financial crisis, courts continue to turn to mediation* programs to help resolve the foreclosure actions in a fair and efficient manner.
 The material on this page is meant to provide judges, court administrators and other stakeholders involved in administering foreclosure mediation programs a concise, authoritative set of research and resources to improve the operation of their programs.